indra-tesla/LiveReports-PowerBI-Realtime-Call-Center-Performance-Simulation/README.md

 ## Overview

-This project is designed to simulate call center operations and provide real-time insights through a live dashboard.
+This project is designed to simulate operations and provide real-time insights through a live dashboard.
 The core of this prototype revolves around creating a streamlined data source for dynamic reporting.
 Here’s how it works:

 Key Features:
 - Endless Operational Data Generation: Using Python, I generate continuous, randomized operational data to mimic real-world scenarios.
 This data is fed into an SQL Server database, creating an ever-changing data source.